How Strong Is Powder Metallurgy?

 • Gradient Materials:

 • By layering different powders (Par exemple, hard tool steel outer layers + soft core steel), PM creates functionally graded materials (FGMs).
-Mitsubishi Heavy Industries uses this technique for diesel engine valve seats, combining se résistance à l'usure (outer layer) with thermal shock resistance (inner core).
+Mitsubishi Heavy Industries uses this technique for diesel engine valve seats, combining se résistance à l'usure (outer layer) avec thermal shock resistance (inner core).

 3. Strength in Sustainability: Redefining Resource Efficiency